 Homemade Carpet Freshener Recipe

-For those times when your carpet doesn't smell as fresh as it should, here are some natural, DIY carpet deodorizers that you might want to try:
+For those times when your carpet doesn't smell as fresh as it should, here are some natural, DIY carpet deodorizers that you might want to try.

 Good old baking soda

-Simply shake the baking soda evenly over the carpet.
-Be generous in your application.
-Then, work the baking soda down into the carpet fibers as deeply as you can, using a brush, a broom or your fingertips.
-Now, let the baking soda sit on the carpet for as long as it can, even overnight if need be.
+Simply shake the baking soda on the carpet.
+Be generous—and even—in your application.
+Then, work the baking soda down into the carpet fibers as deeply as you can, using a brush, a broom, or your fingertips.
+Now, let the baking soda sit on the carpet for as long as it can, even overnight.
 Vacuum the carpet thoroughly.

 Spices and herbs

 Tips for Eliminating Carpet Odors for Good

 • Avoid or minimize eating and drinking in carpeted areas.
-If your eating areas are carpeted, consider placing plastic mats or area rugs underneath tables, chairs and barstools for easy cleaning.
+If your eating areas are carpeted, consider placing plastic mats or area rugs underneath tables, chairs, and barstools for easy cleaning.

-• Vacuum carpets frequently, and treat spills right away.
-Never let a food, drink or pet stain remain on the carpet.
+• Vacuum carpets frequently and treat spills right away.
+Never let a food, drink, or pet stain remain on the carpet.

 • Make sure to have adequate ventilation in all carpeted rooms.
 Opening the windows when weather permits and running ceiling fans can help fresh air circulate.